th3-z/kf2-magicked-admin/docs/configuration.rst

     .. note::
         The username you input here will be the username of your chat bot.
-If you want to use a different name for your chat bot visit the `Multi-Admin`_ section and use this account here instead.
+If you want to use a different name for your chat bot visit the `Multi-Admin`_ section and use a different account here instead.

 #. **Password** -- The password for the web admin account you selected above.